aimtiaz11/customer-api-raml/README.md

         }
 ```
 Therefore by associating the API methods with the resource types, we make this easily scalable to other resources.

+# 5. Other design decisions

+## 5.1 Not using HATEOAS links

+Strict adherence to REST standards mandate having hypermedia links and in the community there are strong proponents both for and against having hypermedia links in the response body.

+I have deliberately left out hypermedia links, as they do not really serve any purpose as far as the use cases are concerned.
+On the other hand, they make API response more bloated.

+## 5.2 Naming conventions
+Nouns have been used for resource and collections while verbs have been used for non-CRUD methods.
+For example, `customer/search?firstName=Robert`